-A major in Psychology is obtained by the completion of 36 credit points which consists of either:
+A major in Psychology is obtained by the completion of 36 credit points which consist of either:

-1. 12.100 (12 credit points).
-8 Psychology Upper Level II credit points including 12.200, and 16 Psychology Upper Level III credit points.
+1. 12.100 (12 credit points), 8 Psychology Upper Level II credit points including 12.200, and 16 Psychology Upper Level III credit points b.
+Students enrolling in Psychology Upper Level II subjects from 1989 a.
+Students who have completed their Psychology Upper II subjects before 1989